krithravi/vim-colorschemes/README.md

 # My vim colorschemes

-So far, there's only `hello.vim`, which is inspired by @NLKNguyen's PaperColor Dark theme.
+So far, there's only `hello.vim`, which is inspired by NLKNguyen's [PaperColor](https://github.com/NLKNguyen/papercolor-theme) dark theme.
 It looks pretty nice on a dark green terminal background, and is pretty nice for working in C++ and Python; I haven't tested it with anything else thus far.